danielfinnerty/computer_infrastructure/README.md

 ## Introduction

 This project provides a clear demonstration of the learnings gained both from the computer infrastructure module, and additional research performed to suplement these learnings.
+This is done by downloading the previous 5 day hourly stock prices for the five FAANG stocks, saving the data, creating a plot of the results, and saving that to a specific location.
+This is also automated through the use of GitHub Actions workflow.

-This is achieved through the use of the following Python packages.
+All this is achieved through the use of the following Python packages.

 - yfinance
 - pandas
 - numpy
 - datetime
-- ipython
 - matplotlib.pyplot

-The code, results, continued code explanations and information resources can be found in problems.ipynb.
+The code explanations and information resources can be found in problems.ipynb, with the finished code in `faang.py`.

+All downloaded data can be found in the `data` folder, and associated plots in the `plots` folder.

 ### Running the Notebook locally
 The notebook can be ran locally however, prior to doing this the repository will need to be cloned to your local machine through the following steps: